 Since retiring, Gates taught woodworking for an after school program for seven years, and has mentored two youth over the last nine years through Talbot Mentors of Easton, Maryland.
-He currently mentors a William Penn University student, in the Online/Evening program, through the Alumni Mentoring Program at the university.
+He currently mentors a William Penn University student, in the Online/Evening program, through the Alumni Mentoring Program.

 Mike and his lovely bride Lynn, a 1967 graduate of Penn, live happily on the Chesapeake Bay in St Michaels, Maryland where in their spare time they enjoy gardening and sailing.
 In recognition of his personal career success and volunteer time given to assist young people in their own career skill development, William Penn University is proud to present the 2017 Distinguished Career Award to Mike Gates, Class of 1965.